Class Descriptions for PICA courses

 This course teaches the basic traditional techniques used to make prints.
 No prior experience is needed to learn how to make multiple, identical images.
 Students will be taught how to print by hand and with printing presses to create small editions of their work.
 Materials ranging from wood to metal to plastic will be carved, cut, etched, and assembled to allow each student to discover the many ways of obtaining images that have radically different “looks” and styles.
 Experimentation is encouraged so that each student can understand how to best exploit the different methods available in order to successfully translate a sketch into a powerful printed document.
 This course will not only help students find the techniques that correspond to what they wish to express but will allow them to better understand the technical and artistic choices made by printmakers of the past.
 The history, physics and chemistry of every technique introduced will be discussed.
 Demonstrations of all methods, study of original prints from the teacher’s collection and group reviews will be held regularly to maximize the exchange of ideas.

 A great class for students interested in photography who wish to improve the quality of their photos while discovering many beautiful and captivating aspects of the people and neighborhoods of Paris.
 Much of our class time will be spent roaming the different sections of the city to help students gain a deeper sense of what makes up the Parisian community.
 We’ll visit parks, famous monuments and museums but we’ll also visit streets and neighborhoods off the beaten path to help students discover as many of the different fascinating aspects of life in Paris as time allows.
 Along the way we’ll examine aesthetic and conceptual issues in student and professional work to help students enrich their own photographs.
 Students will be given in-depth projects to encourage them to explore a wide range of subject matter (landscape, cityscape, street photography, portraiture) within Paris.
-Students should have their own digital SLR or other high resolution camera; a personal laptop computer is recommended.
+Students should have their own digital camera (ideally allowing manual controls of aperture and shutter speed); a personal laptop computer is recommended.
 Please note that an additional lab fee will be charged for this course.